Philanthropic Strategy: Don't Miss These Easy-to-Overlook Tips

 Refined Problem Prioritization Matrix: Investigating deeper causes of identified problems and analyzing past efforts to develop sustainable solutions.

-Sprint 3: Focusing on Viable Solutions that Build Trust
+Sprint 3: Viable Solutions

-This solution-oriented sprint develops and validates practical interventions that are effective, sustainable, and foster trust with those being served.
-It includes:
+This solution-oriented sprint develops and validates practical interventions that are effective, sustainable, and foster trust with those being served.Â

 Solutions Prioritization Matrix: Defining criteria for effective solutions, considering validated initiatives, and brainstorming personalized adaptations.